Non-perturbative Mass Renormalization Effects in Non-relativistic Quantum Electrodynamics: Free particles coupled to the electromagnetic continuum

-We note that $i=x,y,z$ and $g(N_{p})$ is the total multimode coupling to the electromagnetic field.
+We note that $i=x,y,z$ and $g(N_{p})$ is the total multi-mode coupling to the electromagnetic field.
 Equation (\ref{eq:renormalized-mass-derived}) provides an analytic expression of the connection between the bare mass $m$ and observable mass $m_{e}$ from a non-perturbative description.
-In the case that we consider a locally isotropic and homogeneous density of modes, such as in free space, where $\omega_{k} = c|\textbf{k}_{n}|$, $\textbf{k}_{n}=2\pi|\textbf{n}|/L$ for $\textbf{n} \in \mathbb{Z}_{0}$ and $V_{\alpha} = V = L^3$ the full quantization volume, we can connect to well-known results from renormalization theory~\cite{spohn2004}.
-The cutoff (or some other form of regularization) is needed to avoid the divergence of the observable mass, which for a single electron in three dimensions is found to be at exceedingly high energies corresponding to the energetic regime of quantum chromodynamics (QCD)~\cite{rokaj2020}.
-It is important to mention that in the case were we consider a one-dimensional coupling between the free electrons and the full free-space photon continuum, the multi-mode coupling $g(N_{p})$ to the photon modes approaches unity, $ g(N_{p}) \to 1$, resulting to a diverging $m_{e}$~\cite{rokaj2020}.
+As already highlighted in the introduction, we here see explicitly that the bare mass in NRQED goes to zero when the ultraviolet regularization is removed.
+For a locally isotropic and homogeneous density of modes, such as in three-dimensional free space, where $\omega_{n} = c|\textbf{n}|(2\pi/L)$ for $\textbf{n} \in \mathbb{Z}_{0}^{3}$ and $V_{\alpha} = V = L^3$ the full quantization volume, we can connect to well-known results from renormalization theory~\cite{spohn2004}.
+Indeed, for three-dimensional free space we recover the fine-structure dependent mass renormalization of long-wavelength-approximated NRQED~\cite{rokaj2020}.
+The cutoff (or some other form of regularization) is needed to avoid the divergence of the observable mass, which for a single electron in three dimensions is found to be at exceedingly high energies corresponding to the energy regime of quantum chromodynamics (QCD)~\cite{rokaj2020}.
+We will discuss the choice of cutoff and its implications below.
+It is important to stress that the multi-mode coupling $g(N_{p})$ to the photon modes approaches unity, $ g(N_{p}) \to 1$, resulting to a diverging $m_{e}$ in the cases that we consider~\cite{rokaj2020}.
 To tame the diverging $m_e$ in renormalization theory, the bare mass $m$ becomes cutoff-dependent and is promoted into $m(N_{p})$ such that to exactly cancel the diverging term $1/(1-g(N_{p}))$.
-For that purpose one takes $m(N_{p})=m_e (1-g(N_{p}))$ where $m_e$ is the measured observable electron mass.
+For that purpose one takes $m(N_{p})=m_e (1-g(N_{p}))$ where $m_e$ is the observable electron mass.
 In addition we would like to highlight that, strictly speaking, in a general, non-isotropic photonic environment the observable mass would become direction dependent, as can be seen from Eq.~\eqref{eq:renormalized-mass}.
 We will, however, in the following consider one-dimensional models and hence will ignore this subtle yet important point, and only comment on it at the end of this work.
 In the following we will use adapted units (a.u.) such that $e=(4\pi\epsilon_{0})^{-1}=\hbar=m=1$.
 These units are \textit{not} atomic units since we choose the bare electronic mass $m$ to be equal to one, and hence the units are adapted to the cutoff/scale of the model.
+We therefore consider the situation, as discussed in Sec.~\ref{sec:introduction}, where we fix the bare mass and investigate a changing hypothetical observable mass.
+We are not interested in the actual value of the observable mass but rather in how the wave function and its observables ``run" with the cutoff.